Origins of Judaism: Development of Rabbinic Judaism

 For centuries, the traditional understanding has been that the split of early Christianity and Judaism some time after the destruction of the Second Temple in 70 CE was the first major theological schism in Jewish tradition.
-Starting in the latter half of the 20th century, some scholars have begun to argue that the historical picture is quite a bit more complicated than that.
+Starting in the latter half of the 20th century, some scholars have begun to argue that the historical picture is more complicated.

 By the 1st century, Second Temple Judaism was divided into competing theological factions, notably the Pharisees and the Sadducees, besides numerous smaller sects such as the Essenes, messianic movements such as Early Christianity, and closely related traditions such as Samaritanism (which gives us the Samaritan Pentateuch, an important witness of the text of the Torah independent of the Masoretic Text).
 The sect of Israelite worship that eventually became Rabbinic Judaism and the sect which developed into Early Christianity were but two of these separate Israelite religious traditions.
 Thus, some scholars have begun to propose a model which envisions a twin birth of Christianity and Rabbinic Judaism, rather than an evolution and separation of Christianity from Rabbinic Judaism.
 It is increasingly accepted among scholars that "at the end of the 1st century CE there were not yet two separate religions called 'Judaism' and 'Christianity'".
 Daniel Boyarin (2002) proposes a revised understanding of the interactions between nascent Christianity and nascent Rabbinic Judaism in Late Antiquity which views the two religions as intensely and complexly intertwined throughout this period.

 The Amoraim were the Jewish scholars of Late Antiquity who codified and commented upon the law and the biblical texts.
 The final phase of redaction of the Talmud into its final form took place during the 6th century CE, by the scholars known as the Savoraim.
 This phase concludes the Chazal era foundational to Rabbinical Judaism.